PaulChristian2021/myMovies/README.md

 todo: translations feasibility analysis

-todo: reflect in the search's movie detail if a movie exist in user list (maybe a tag or starRating) -currently shows red button for removal
+todo: reflect in the search's movie detail if a movie exist in user list (maybe a tag or starRating) -currently shows red button for removal and userRating if not 0

-todo: update movie rating if listed
+todo: update movie rating if listed - on click

-todo: make the tabs stay on screen when scrolling down

 todo: dont call movie detail search api if movie to be selected is listed in localStorage